 The theoretical background is everything related to the physics part of the project.
-It covers the calculation of the inertia of different types of polygons; different algorithms to detect whether there is a collision between any two polygons; and the resolution of the collision, that is, finding the final velocity vectors and angular speed of those polygons.
+It covers the calculating the inertia of different types of polygons; different algorithms to detect whether there is a collision between two polygons; the resolution of the collision, i.e. finding the final velocity vectors and angular speed of those polygons.

-3.1 Moment of Inertia
+3.1 Moment of inertia

 The inertia of an object refers to the tendency of an object to resist a change of its state of motion or rest, it describes how the object behaves when forces are applied to it.
-In particular, the mass of a point object (inertial mass) determines the inertia of that objects.
-Thus an object with a large mass requires more force to change its motion, either to make it move from an initial state at rest or to stop it if it is already moving.
-On the other hand, an object with a smaller mass is easier to set in motion or to bring to a halt.
+An object with a lot of inertia requires more force to change its motion, either to make it move if it's at rest or to stop it if it's already moving.
+On the other hand, an object with less inertia is easier to set in motion or bring to a halt.